-A moist, and utterly simple gluten-free chocolate almond cake recipe from the Italian Amalfi coast.
+A moist, light gluten-free chocolate almond cake recipe inspired by the Italian island of Capri.

 As always, chocolate is a welcome solace and a motivation to bake something.

-The cake is often simply dusted with confectioner’s sugar for serving, but I showered mine with my absolute favorite cocoa powder – Cacao Barry Extra Brute, a Dutch-process cocoa with the most intense amber-color that I’ve come across.
-I became familiar with the brand years ago while working as a pastry kitchen assistant, and haven’t found any cocoa to compare.
+But I sometimes finish mine with my absolute favorite cocoa powder – Cacao Barry Extra Brute, a Dutch-process cocoa with the most intense amber color that I’ve come across.

-Like many of the desserts I gravitate toward, this cake isn’t overly sweet and keeps well for a day or two, on a cake plate in the kitchen.
+Like many of my favorite desserts, this cake isn’t overly sweet and it keeps well for a few days on a cake plate at room temperature.

 Yield 1 8-inch cake